University Health Service

 • We recommend that patients consult with their personal health insurance to learn about benefits for allergy shots.

-• To see a list of health insurance plans UHS is contracted with and in-network with click here
+• To see a list of health insurance plans UHS is contracted with and in-network with, see How UHS Works with Health Insurance.

 • If you do NOT want your insurance to be billed, you may make payment arrangements with the UHS Patient Billing Office on the SAME DAY that you receive allergy shots.
 Payment must be made within 30 days.

-• Patients may be responsible for paying insurance deductible, co-payments, co-insurance, or any other costs not covered by insurance.
+• Patients may be responsible for paying insurance deductibles, co-payments, co-insurance, or any other costs not covered by insurance.